rajanbhave/YelpDataAnalysis/README.md

 The spark code will be compiled and bundled using sbt.

-Docker image would be then created using the Docker configuration.
+Yelp Analysis Docker image would be then created using the Docker configuration.

 Then we need to spin up a spark container cluster of 4 nodes – one master and three worker nodes, which will be used for submitting our jar and executing our queries.